Join our in-person and online Summer Information Session – 21 & 22 June

 Risk and risk management is the basis of many accounting techniques.
 Financial reporting was introduced to protect investors from the actions of bad or incompetent managers.
 Financial auditing was introduced to further enhance this risk management tool.
 Many business decisions are about balancing risks – for example decisions to insure or not to insure, what level of investment in safety equipment, to hedge against currency or interest rate movements.
 Accounting can be viewed as a desire to reduce risks.

-It'll adopt the perspective of the institutions and participants in the audit process themselves.
+This module will adopt the perspective of the institutions and participants in the audit process themselves.
 This will require an agency-based approach to the discipline.
-While the limitations of this approach will be addressed in the passing, it's intended that students will see this class as a counterpoint to the more rigorous and theoretically motivated classes that are presently offered in the honours programme.
+While the limitations of this approach will be addressed in the passing, it's intended that you will see this module as a counterpoint to the more rigorous and theoretically motivated modules that are presently offered in the honours programme.

 Learning & teaching